FOR

 hour course involves 48 hours of class room study.
 Total 150 credit hours cover

-course work with a minimum D Grade is required for graduation.
+during a three year period of study.
+Successful completion of course work with a minimum D Grade is required for graduation.

 10.1.2.1 Goals of the Programme